Markus Breitschmid: Biography

-Breitschmid is a professor of architecture at Virginia Polytechnic Institute and State University (Virginia Tech) since 2004.
-He holds a visiting professorship at the Universidad de Piura (UDEP), located in Piura and Lima, Peru since 2020.
+Breitschmid has been a professor of architecture at Virginia Polytechnic Institute and State University (Virginia Tech) since 2004.
+He has held a visiting professorship at the Universidad de Piura (UDEP), located in Piura and Lima, Peru from 2020 to 2022.
 Previously, among other academic appointments, he was the "2003 Visiting Historian for the History of Architecture and Urbanism" at Cornell University and taught at the University of North Carolina and the Catholic University of America.
 In 2016, Breitschmid was appointed to the diploma commission of the Accademia di Architettura di Mendrisio.
-He has been a visiting lecturer and visiting critic at many universities, museums, and professional associations in Americas, Europe, and Asia.
+He has been a visiting lecturer and critic at many universities, museums, and professional associations in the Americas, Europe, and Asia.